-- 1. Before final inspection, instruct Best Buy's designated personnel in operation, adjustment, and maintenance of products, equipment, and systems, at agreed upon times.
-For equipment requiring seasonal operation, perform instructions for other seasons within six months - 2.
+- Before final inspection, instruct Best Buy's designated personnel in operation, adjustment, and maintenance of products, equipment, and systems, at agreed upon times.
+For equipment requiring seasonal operation, perform instructions for other seasons within six months. - 2.
 Use operation and maintenance manuals as basis of instruction.
 Review contents of manual with personnel in detail to explain all aspects of operation and maintenance. - 3.
 Prepare and insert additional data in Operation and Maintenance Manual when need for such data becomes apparent during instruction.
 These manuals will be retained by the General General Contractor for a period of 1 year from Grand Opening. - 4.
-Provide 01 7800.o1, 3 copies required filled out in its entirety and submit at Merchandise Turnover 2 copies with all back up and 1 copy sent in with final pay application.
+Coordinate with Best Buy for final forms to be completed, 3 copies required filled out in its entirety and submit at Merchandise Turnover 2 copies with all back up and 1 copy sent in with final pay application.